Robert Macfarlane (writer): Music

-Campaigns
+In 2026, he wrote the liner notes of Sunn O)))’s self-titled album.
+With the folk-classical duo Stevens & Pound, he co-created, performed and toured a new mini-concerto, 'Earth: the Silent Planet', as part of a wider re-imagining by the trio of Gustav Holst's The Planets Suite.

+He has also collaborated with musicians including Ben Frost, Sam Lee, Elisa Schmelkes and others.

+Conservation efforts

 In 2018 Macfarlane co-edited, with Chris Packham and Patrick Barkham, A People's Manifesto For Wildlife, arguing for urgent and large-scale change in Britain's relationship with nature.
 10,000 people marched on Whitehall to deliver the manifesto to DEFRA.
 He has been involved with the Sheffield tree-protectors campaign, fighting the unnecessary felling of thousands of street trees in the city.
 Macfarlane wrote 'Heartwood', a poem for the protestors, which was set to music, flyposted and subvertised across Sheffield, and hung as a 'charm' around endangered trees.

 He is a patron of the Outdoor Swimming Society, the Outlandia Project, ONCA (One Network for Conservation and the Arts), and Gateway To Nature, a Lottery-funded mental-health initiative designed to improve access to nature for vulnerable groups and individuals.
 He is a founding Trustee of the charity Action For Conservation, which works to inspire a lifelong engagement with conservation in 12–17 year olds, working especially with schools with high pupil premium levels.